 - Fill the Frame – Eliminate dead space with close-up captures.

-- Model in the frame – Use different kinds of frames to draw attention to your subject.
+- Frame the model – Use different kinds of frames to draw attention to your subject.

-- Leave some space in front of the viewpoint – Let the viewer know where a subject is looking at.
+- Leave some space in front of the viewing point – Let the viewer know where the subject is looking.

 - Mostly shoot at the same height as the model’s eyes – It looks more natural.

-- Focus on the eyes – The most prestigious element in the photo.
+- Focus on the eyes – The most prestigious element in the photograph.

-- Have a contrast between background and model – Make sure that your subject stands out.
+- The contrast between the background and the model – Make sure that your subject stands out.

-- Use dead space well – Don’t have too much monotone space, try to balance it.
+- Use dead space well – Don’t have too much monotonous space; try to balance it.